Health in Afghanistan

-Health in Afghanistan remains poor but steadily improving.
+Health in Afghanistan remains weak but steadily improving.
 It has been negatively affected by the nation's environmental issues and the decades of war since 1978.
-The Ministry of Public Health (MoPH) oversees all matters concerning the health of the country's residents.
-The Human Rights Measurement Initiative finds that Afghanistan is fulfilling 72.5% of what it should be fulfilling for the right to health based on its level of income.
+The Ministry of Public Health oversees all matters concerning the public health in all provinces of Afghanistan.
+Because much of the country is very cold during the winter, the number of its citizens getting sick is always higher in that season.
+Some Afghans live in modern homes and apartments in the cities while others in rural areas.